 If You Invested $100 In This Stock 5 Years Ago, Here's How Much You Would Have Today

-Novo Nordisk (NYSE:NVO) has outperformed the market over the past 5 years by 9.53% on an annualized basis.
+Ambarella (NASDAQ:AMBA) has outperformed the market over the past 5 years by 9.41% on an annualized basis.

-Buying $100 In NVO: 5 years ago, an investor could have purchased 2.78 shares of Novo Nordisk at the time with $100.
-This investment in NVO would have produced an average annual return of 25.65%.
-Currently, Novo Nordisk has a market capitalization of $256.57 billion.
+Buying $100 In AMBA: 5 years ago, an investor could have purchased 1.86 shares of Ambarella at the time with $100.
+This investment in AMBA would have produced an average annual return of 24.96%.
+Currently, Ambarella has a market capitalization of $6.05 billion.

-If you had invested $100 in Novo Nordisk you would have approximately $313.20 today.
+If you had invested $100 in Ambarella you would have approximately $304.40 today.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.